masakick/covid19-CSSE2Gapminder/README.md

-# covid19-CSEE2Gapminder
+# covid19-CSSE2Gapminder
-This python codes convert the COVID-19 data from CSEE repository to Gapminder format.
+This python codes convert the COVID-19 data from CSSE repository to Gapminder format.

 **Data Source Repository:**